OfficeDev/office-js-docs-pr/docs/outlook/autolaunch.md

 ## Implement event handling

 You have to implement handling for your selected events.

-In this case, you'll add handling for composing new items.
+In this scenario, you'll add handling for composing new items.

 1. From the same quick start project, open the file **./src/commands/commands.js** in your code editor.